Rozvadov: History

 The first written mention of Rozvadov is from 1581.
 The customs office is first mentioned in 1613.
 The current customhouse is a building from 1934.

 Before the expulsion of Germans in the wake of World War II, the municipality had a German-speaking majority.

 Economy

 Rozvadov is known for King's Resort Rozvadov.
 It contains the largest poker room in Europe.

 Transport

 Rozvadov is known for its important road border crossing with Germany Rozvadov / Waidhaus, located on the D5 motorway.
+It is one of the busiest road border crossings in the Czech Republic.